SKnight79/fw-3commas-docs/Readme.md

 ## Indicators

 It is recommended at the very least that `FW Status`, `FW Bands Trend`, and `FW Support Resistance` are loaded alongside the strategy.
 These do not affect the strategy but help to visualise what conditions the strategy is considering and why.
+It is recommended that you update to the latest version and check in on our discord server for any new releases.

 ## Tips